-The names of any individuals whose eligibility to vote is challenged are marked as such on the voters list atby the outsetVote Officer and their ballots are segregated.
+The names of any individuals whose eligibility to vote is challenged are marked as such on the voters list by the Vote Officer and their ballots are segregated.
 Individuals whose names do not appear on the voters list are permitted to vote and their ballots are also segregated.

-GenericExcept in displacement applications, generic ballots that do not identify the union or employer by name are used.
-Instead, The names of the parties are set out in a Notice that sets out their names is placed in every voting booth.
+Except in displacement applications, generic ballots that do not identify the union or employer by name are used.
+The names of the parties are set out in a Notice that is placed in every voting booth.